Cyperus articulatus

 Cyperus articulatus is an aromatic species of sedge known by the common names jointed flatsedge and priprioca.
 It has also been known as Guinea rush or adrue.
 It grows as a perennial herb.
 It grows in water or near it in rivers, streams, lakes, and swamps with a hyperhydrate (emergent aquatic) or possibly tenagophyte (submerged juvenile and terrestrial adult) growth pattern.
 It is widespread across tropical and subtropical regions in Africa, southern Asia, northern Australia, the southeastern United States, the West Indies, and Latin America.
 While it is closely related to highly invasive sedges such as purple nut sedge (Cyperus rotundus), priprioca is less prolific and competitive than its relative.

 Description

 It is similar in appearance to C. corymbosus but with terete culms with 5–20 mm long intersepta and is transversely septate.
 Its leaf blades are completely absent and it has scale-like involucral bracts measuring less than 15 mm long.
-The anthers are 1.0-1.5 mm long and the floral glumes are 2.25 to 3.5 mm in length.
+The anthers are 1.0–1.5 mm long and the floral glumes are 2.25–3.5 mm in length.